 If you are visiting Berkeley as a scholar or an exchange student, check in with us!
 We'd love to connect you with other Polish people from the area and keep the local community vibrant.

-President: Wojciech Osowiecki
+Treasurer: Wojciech Osowiecki

 The Application to the Third Edition of the Leadership Academy for Poland Starts Soon !